Kimberlee Goodman is a performer and music educator in Columbus, Ohio.

 Click here for a PDF copy of the bio featured below.

 A devoted chamber musician, Kimberlee has been a member of the Stratosphere Flute Quartet which performed at the National Flute Association conventions in Albuquerque, New Mexico (2007) and Kansas City, Missouri (2008).
 She is also is a founding member of EOS Duo (flute and classical guitar) with fellow faculty member Karl Wohlwend.
 EOS Duo has given recitals at The Ohio State University, Otterbein University, and West Virginia University.
 In the summer of 2011 EOS Duo performed at the College Music Society’s International Conference in Seoul, Korea and at the 28th Annual Guitar Workshop at the Cincinnati College-Conservatory of Music.
 She is also a founding member of From the West a flute and harp duo with Dr. Charles Lynch, III.
 From the West has given recitals at Otterbein University, Valparaiso University, St. Mary’s College, and Olivet Nazarene University.
 In the summer of 2011, From the West performed in a featured recital at the National Flute Association’s convention in Charlotte, North Carolina.
 From the West also presented a lecture recital at the 2013 College Music Society’s Regional Conference in Dayton, Ohio.
+In 2015, From the West will perform a recital at Arizona State University.

 Dr. Goodman is equally experienced as an orchestral musician; she currently serves as Principal Flute with the Westerville Symphony in Westerville, Ohio.
 She has been a regular substitute with the Mansfield Symphony in Mansfield, Ohio for many years.